ForgeRock/tntp-pingone-verify/README.md

 <tr>
 <td>Save verified claims from PingOne Verify to sharedState</td>
-<td>Saves verified claims from PingOne Verify API response to sharedState as a JSON object</td>
+<td>Saves verified claims from PingOne Verify API response to sharedState as a JSON object.
+Name used - PingOneVerifyClaims</td>
 </tr>

 <tr>
 <td>Save verification metadata from PingOne Verify to sharedState</td>
-<td>Saves verification explanation data from PingOne Verify to sharedState as a JSON array</td>
+<td>Saves verification explanation data from PingOne Verify to sharedState as a JSON array.
+Name used - PingOneVerifyMetadata</td>
 </tr>

 <tr>